Strategy & Positioning

 - How do VCs build market maps with AI?

-The screen happens before the meeting
+The screening happens before the meeting

 | Failure mode | What the investor sees | First fix |